hbc/NGS_Data_Analysis_Course/sessionIV/lessons/06_biological_databases_Ensembl.md

 ```
 What if you are using an older genome?

 Check the archived BioMart sites to determine the archived database desired.

-For example, the previous genome builds:
+If we want to use the archived databases in R, we need to change our query a bit:
 ```
 # Using an older genome build